DEADLINE: The deadline for submitting Area Happenings, Church Events, Reunions, Society items or Cemetery News is Thursday at noon.

 North Tazewell Volunteer Fire Department

-The North Tazewell Volunteer Fire Department is open for new volunteers, and you don’t have to be a firefighter to play a major role.
-We do need some firefighters, but drivers, pump operators, fundraisers, and supporters of all kinds can be a big help.
-No matter what your experience, talents or skills might be, if you’d like to help, there’s an important place for you in the NTVFD family.
-Give us a call at (248) 292-9647 or email JFULTZ13@Yahoo.com.
+The North Tazewell Volunteer Fire Department is open for new volunteers.
+You don’t have to be a firefighter to play a major role.
+Firefighters are needed, but drivers, pump operators, fundraisers, and supporters of all kinds can be a big help.
+Call at (248) 292-9647 or email JFULTZ13@Yahoo.com for more information.

 Organic Gardening Classes

-The following is a schedule of upcoming classes to be taught at the Garden Center/ Kitchen Classroom on the LMU campus.
+The following is a schedule of remaining classes to be taught at the Garden Center/ Kitchen Classroom on the LMU campus.
 Classes begin at 6 p.m.

 Red Cross Accepting Donations

 The Board Meetings for the Board of Mayor and Alderman of the Town of Tazewell for the Fiscal Year 2012-2013 will be conducted at Tazewell City Hall at 1830 Main Street, the second Tuesday of each month at 7:30 p.m.
 The BMA Workshops are on Wednesday, prior to the scheduled board meeting at 6 p.m. as needed.
-The public is invited to attend all meetings of the board.
+The public is invited to attend.

 Tazewell Planning Commission